Fighting seasonal allergiesPersonal · May 29, 2020

 Deciphering symptoms during COVID-19

 Many people don’t even know they’re suffering from allergies — they think they’re dealing with a cold instead.
 And during the COVID-19 pandemic, even cold symptoms can be cause for concern.
-Get an on-demand diagnoses using a virtual healthcare platform like Akira by TELUS Health, or contact your primary care provider.
+Get an on-demand diagnoses using a virtual healthcare platform like TELUS Health Virtual Care, or contact your primary care provider.
 If you need to go in person, be sure to wear a mask before you leave to speak to a health care provider about your symptoms.

 The intensity of allergy symptoms varies from one person to another, and in some cases, they can affect your quality of life by causing fatigue, irritability, concentration problems and sleeping troubles.
 The best way to prevent allergic rhinitis is to avoid allergens by tweaking your habits.